 The Trust has developed the Banks Peninsula Walk Directory, available both in print and on-line, and a suite of walking brochures.
-Again, these products operate as a self-funding costs centre, and the Trust intends to continue this as it also builds goodwill and enhances the Trust's profile.
+Again, these products operate as a social enterprise, and the Trust intends to continue this as it also builds goodwill and enhances the Trust's profile.